-In 1840, the master of horror and author of The Fall of the House of Usher, produced this tongue-in-cheek essay on the perils of decorating.
+In 1840 Edgar Allan Poe, the master of horror and author of The Fall of the House of Usher, produced this tongue-in-cheek essay on the perils of decorating.
 It is a masterpiece of the even-handed insult.
 Poe takes every nation to task for its neglect of the principles of good taste.
 He does not spare his countrymen, citing the Americans as the epitome of gaudiness and overspending.
-We have edited his comments slightly for the sake of clarity.
+We present his observations below.

 There is philosophy even in furniture — a philosophy nevertheless which seems to be more imperfectly understood by Americans than by any civilized nation upon the face of the earth.